degeusgk/IA626-Final-Project/outline.md

     return
 ```
 Once all comments have been traversed, I captured the data for each post in a .csv file.
+This would allow me to easilly graph the data against eachother and over time.
 The datetime data needed to be normalized.
 This attribute is stored in UNIX time and must be translated into something human readable.
 I chose the following format.
+In addition I calculated the percentage of removed comments based on the number I counted verses the total comments reported for that post.
 ```python
         #Normalize percentage and date/time data
         removed_count_percent = round((removed_count/submission.num_comments)*100,2)